tek/helic/packages/helic/readme.md

 ## Nix

 The project uses a [Nix] [flake] to configure its build, and it is recommended to install or run it using *Nix* as well.
-If *Nix* is installed and configured for use with *flakes*, the app can be run like this:
+If *Nix* is installed and configured for use with *flakes*, the app can be run without installation like this:

 ```shell
 $ nix run github:tek/helic -- listen